 Non-Filing Statements, Verification Worksheets, and Business/Farm Supplements will be made available within each applicants IDOC dashboard.

 This form is designed to standardize financial information provided by applicants to colleges, universities, and U.S. consuls.
-By completing this form and returning it to Scripps College, an applicant, if admitted, may obtain that college’s authorization and issuance of a Certificate of Eligibility for Nonimmigrant Student Status (Form I-20 or DS-2019).
+By completing this form and returning it to Scripps College Admissions, an applicant, if admitted, may obtain that college’s authorization and issuance of a Certificate of Eligibility for Nonimmigrant Student Status (Form I-20 or DS-2019).

 Scripps College will attach a copy of this certification to the Certificate of Eligibility.
 Status.
 U.S. consuls scrutinize the statements of financial resources given by nonimmigrant visa applicants.
 This certification will help such officials make their decisions and expedite visa issuance.